kbelkna/Project3/tech.md

 the 10 predictor variables.
 The negative values only mean that the orientation of the weights are opposite in the same PC.
-Since the first PC has the largest variability, it is possible to say that the variables with more weights in PC1 are the most important variables for the variance of the predictors.
-This variables are supposed to present large influence on the explanation of the variance of the response variable.
+Since the first PC has the largest variability, it is possible to say that the variables with more weights in PC1 might be the most important variables that contribute more with the variance of the predictors.
+This variables are expected to present large influence on the explanation of the variance of the response variable.
 The table below show these numbers.

 ``` r
 id = which(colnames(activeTrain) %in% var_cor)